emqx/blog/en/202112/nanomq-newsletter-202111.md

 ### Test scenario logic

-The scenario is to establish a client to connect to the EMQ X broker and complete the sending and receiving of 50,000 QoS 0/1/2 messages (both only count the total time spent on reading sockets to calculate the message rate).
+The scenario is to establish a client to connect to the EMQX broker and complete the sending and receiving of 50,000 QoS 0/1/2 messages (both only count the total time spent on reading sockets to calculate the message rate).
 In order to get close to most real business scenarios, we use the Emqtt_bench tool to send a 2-byte message to this client.
 Each time the client receives a message, it will reply with a 14-byte Publish message.
 The client sends and receives a message each time.
 The two testing results are consistent except for the used SDK.

 ### Test result